jboalml/latex/README.md

 #### Ubuntu font family
 Some templates use the [Ubuntu font family](http://font.ubuntu.com/) for titling.
 You will find the fonts and installation instructions for TeX Live on Mac OS and Linux [here](https://github.com/tzwenn/ubuntu-latex-fonts).

 Unfortunately, the author does not support installing these fonts in Windows and doing it manually can be quite tricky.
-For this reason, if Ubuntu fonts cannot be found in your system, the templates that use it will automatically replace it with Open Sans, which is a similar alternative.
+For this reason, if Ubuntu fonts cannot be found in your system, the templates that use them will automatically switch to Open Sans, which is a similar alternative.

 ### Usage
 After setting everything up, create a new `.tex` file and type the `\documentclass` command at the beginning.
 Its structure should be: